ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 With your patient indulgence, one final question needs to be addressed before we plunge into a definition and test how various moral propositions fit into the UPB framework.
 Since the hardest work lies ahead, we should pause for a moment and remind ourselves why we are putting ourselves through all this rigour and difficulty.

-In other words, before we plunge on, it is well worth asking the question: “Why bother?”
+In other words, before we plunge on, it is well worth asking the question: “Why bother”?

 Why bother with defining ethical theories?
 Surely good people don’t need them, and bad people don’t consult them.
 People will do what they prefer, and just make up justifications as needed after the fact – why *bother* lecturing people about morality?